 Nicholas, Alejandra, Monika, Adriana and Marybeth integrate Cognitive Behavioural Therapy (CBT) theory into the counselling and psychotherapy they offer, its application being assessed on an individual basis.
 If you are interested in CBT they will explore with you its suitability and agree a way forward.

 Why CBT or Cognitive Behavioural Therapy?

-CBT or cognitive behavioural therapy has at its core an assumption that thoughts generate emotions.
-With roots its a number of ancient philosophical ideas, particularly stoicism, the therapist and client will work to identify thought patterns that are unhelpful and seek to alter or replace these with thinking that leads to less painful emotions.
+CBT or Cognitive Behavioural Therapy has at its core an assumption that thoughts generate emotions.
+With its roots in a number of ancient philosophical ideas, particularly stoicism, the therapist and client will work to identify thought patterns that are unhelpful and seek to alter or replace these with thinking that leads to less painful emotions.
 Due to its very methodical nature it has been possible for researchers to undertake a great deal of research and CBT has been able to show a quantitative success for a range of concerns and is favoured for this reason by the NHS.

 What to expect from Cognitive Behavioural Therapy sessions?